CSC322-Grinnell/email-archive/developer.md

 fields under `Schema.rb`.
 Attachments are currently not supported.

 Messages can be altered or deleted by Admins, or users with the correct permissions.
-This may be useful for dealing with tags that have been misspelled (“SC Table” instead of “CS Table”, for example).
+This may be useful for dealing with tags that have been mislabled (“CS Table” instead of “Misc”, for example).

 ## Gmail Server and Retrieval